Location: Decary Hall Room 119

 Phone: (207) 602-2549

-Counseling Services provides a variety of services which address the psychological and emotional health of the graduate and undergraduate student population.
+The Student Counseling Center provides a variety of services which address the psychological and emotional health of the graduate and undergraduate student population.
 Individual, group, or couple counseling is available.
 In keeping with UNE’s focus on health promotion and maintenance, services such as workshops, special issues groups, informational sessions, developmental programming and consultation are designed to address the on-going needs of UNE’s population.
 Counseling is free and confidential.

 Location: Stella Maris Room 128